-On agenda: 12/13/2017
+On agenda: 1/18/2018

-Title: A briefing on the proposed Interlocal Agreement between the City of San Antonio, Bexar County, and

-Texas Parks and Wildlife regarding managing and monitoring requirements in the Government Canyon State Natural Area related to the SEP-HCP.
-[Roderick Sanchez, Assistant City Manager;
+Title: An Ordinance authorizing an Interlocal Agreement between the City of San Antonio, Bexar County, and Texas Parks and Wildlife Department for implementation of the initial and continuing monitoring and management of Karst Fauna Areas within Government Canyon State Natural Area as part of the implementation of the Southern Edwards Plateau-Habitat Conservation Plan (SEP-HCP).
+[Roderick J.

-Michael Shannon, Interim Director, Development Services]
+Sanchez, Assistant City Manager; Michael Shannon, Director, Development Services]